volusion/element/content/how-to/communicate-between-blocks.md

 }
 ```

-Note: if your component is a stateless functional component rather than an ES6 class, you would define your function as a const rather than an instance property.
+**Note:** If your component is a stateless functional component rather than an ES6 class, you would define your function as a const rather than an instance property.

-### Prefix Your Topic Names!
+### Prefix Your Topic Names

-It's always a good idea to add a unique prefix to topic names that you create, to ensure that you don't collide with any other existing topic names.
+It's always a good idea to add a unique prefix to topic names that you create to ensure that you don't collide with any other existing topic names.
 This way, your events will all live in their own _namespace_.
 In this example, our topic is named `myEvents_PRODUCT_OPTION_CHANGED`, and `myEvents_` is the prefix we have chosen.
 You should choose something descriptive and unique.

 ### Call Your Function at the Appropriate Time